cap-tee/cheri-docs/morello-getting-started.md

 ## Bare Metal on Morello
 ### Bare Metal Overview
 In order to run bare metal code on the Morello Platform, a small modification is needed to the SCP source code, and then re-built.
 The Yocto bitbake recipe installed with android is a convienient method to re-build the firmware as it is already set up with the correct build options for the FVP Morello Platform.
+Alternatively, the necessary files can be cloned from the [morello-baremetal-examples](./https://github.com/cap-tee/morello-baremetal-examples) repository for convenience.
-### Bare Metal Documents
+### Bare Metal Getting Started
+This section is a gentle introduction to get you setup for bare metal coding on Morello.
 1. [Bare metal build options.](./morello/BareMetalOnMorello/BuildOptions/BuildOptions.md)
 2. [Using Yocto bitbake to generate bare metal firmware.](./morello/BareMetalOnMorello/YoctoBitbake/YoctoBitbake.md)
 3. Building bare metal firmware from cloning the SCP Firmware and Trusted Firmware-A Morello git projects.